HendrikKuehne/belief_propagation/README.md

 * Some iterations of the Belief Propagation algorithm take many orders of magnitude longer than others; do these still converge?
 * What happens when we try Christian's idea of Orthogonal Belief Propagation?
     * After one iteration is finished and the messages are found, we attempt to find messages that are orthogonal to the previous ones.[^5] What is the result?
 Are we iteratively finding Schmidt bases of the edges?
 Is this related to the quasi-canonical form of PEPS networks that Arad (2021) introduces?
+* Do different gauges have a (strong) effect on BPDMRG performance?

 [^4]: In the code contained herein, only nodes contain values.
 The emphasis is here on *associate*; the $1/Z$ that we could associate with an edge is factorized, it's factors being distributed in the adjacent nodes.